 The family budget child care costs do not include costs for infant or toddler care because we do not include an infant or toddler as part of any of our family types.
 It should be noted, however, that center-based infant and toddler care is significantly more expensive than center-based care for 4-year-olds, so the child care component of some families’ budgets may be underestimated.

 Four-year-old care is full-time, year-round care.
-To approximate the costs of care in metro areas and nonmetro areas, we use center-based and family child care estimates, respectively, for all 4-year-olds, taken from Appendix Tables 1 and 2 in CCAoA 2020.
+To approximate the costs of care in metro areas and nonmetro areas, we use center-based and family child care estimates, respectively, for all 4-year-olds.

 School-age child care